Angelica137/portfolio_v2/src/pages/about.md

 ##

 I love designing and building products that make a tangible positive contribution to their users.
-For the past six years I have worked in a wide virety of problems desining simple solutions that help users achive their goals.
+For the past six years, I have worked in a wide variety of problems creating simple solutions that help users achieve their goals.

-I am currently working with:
+Technologies I am currently working with:

 - Python, Pytest, Flask
 - PostgreSQL
 - Flutter
 - Figma

-Get in touch!
+Get in touch! 👾